 - Combine the sugar and cinnamon for the cinnamon sugar in a small bowl.

-- Using a 2 Tbsp cookie scoop, scoop balls of dough (about 40g per ball) onto the prepared baking sheets.
+- Using a 2 tablespoon cookie scoop, scoop balls of dough (about 40g per ball) onto the prepared baking sheets.
 I like to do 6-8 on each sheet - start with 6 to make sure that they will not join together, and then move to 8 on the next sheet once you know how much they spread.

 - Roll each ball of dough between your hands to form a ball, then roll in the cinnamon sugar before placing on the baking sheet.
 Leave any mixture that you are not baking off just yet in the bowl and scoop just before baking.